-These healthy banana cookies are super moist, soft and fluffy!
+These sugar-free banana cookies are moist, soft and fluffy!
 Imagine banana bread turned into a cookie and you get the idea.
-My sugar free banana cookies use real banana, yet they are perfectly keto.
-Only 1.6g net carbs per cookie!
+My keto banana cookies use real banana, yet they are only 1.6g net carbs per cookie.

 Do you like banana bread?
-Then you will LOVE these keto banana cookies.
+Then you will love these cookies.
 Because they are bite-sized banana bread treats!

-Regular readers of this blog will know my low carb sugar free banana bread.
-It’s one of the most popular recipes on my websites.
-I tweaked it a little here and there and came up with these cookies.
-Seriously, I cannot wait for you to try them out!
+Regular readers of this blog will know my keto banana bread.
+I tweaked it a little and came up with these cookies.
+Seriously, I cannot wait for you to try them out.

-When you google 'healthy banana cookies', you'll find all kinds of recipes containing high carb and high sugar ingredients such as oats, dates, maple syrup and spelt flour.
+When you google 'healthy banana cookies', you'll find recipes containing high carb and high sugar ingredients such as oats, dates, maple syrup and spelt flour.

 Of course, in the scheme of things these are better options than white flour and sugar.
-But they will still raise your blood sugar levels and spike your insulin.
+But they will still raise your blood sugar levels.

-I'm keeping these cookies low carb (and gluten free!) by using almond flour and almond butter instead of flour.
-And I'm using erythritol for additional sweetness, which is zero carb.
+I'm keeping this recipe low carb (and gluten-free!) by using almond flour and almond butter instead of flour.
+And I'm using erythritol for additional sweetness.

 I actually forgot to include the sweetener in this image.
-When I realised I had already mixed the batter!
 Trust me though - you do need a little extra sweetness.

 1.)
 Mash the banana with a fork.
 Then blend all ingredients (except for the walnuts) in a bowl with an electric mixer until smooth.

-I really mean this.
-DO NOT HANDLE UNTIL FULLY COOLED!
+3.)
+Bake until lightly browned.
+Remove from the oven and let cool completely before handling.
 The cookies are very soft when straight out of the oven.
-They firm up as they cool down.
+They firm up as they cool.

 You can replace the almond butter with peanut butter.
 Make sure it's nice and runny and not hard and crusty!
-As peanut butter tends to be firmer than almond butter, start with 1/4 cup / 25g almond flour and see if that’s enough.
+As peanut butter tends to be firmer than almond butter, start with ¼ cup / 25g almond flour.

-The recipe works without baking powder, however, your cookies will be denser and less like banana bread.
+The recipe works without baking powder.
+However, your cookies will have a denser texture.

 Instead of walnuts, you could add pecans or hazelnuts or even sugar free chocolate chips!

-Absolutely!
-Simply replace the butter in the recipe with coconut oil.
+Absolutely.
+Replace the butter in the recipe with coconut oil or more almond butter.

 You can also freeze them for up to 3 months.